Peng Shuai: 2019–2022: Retirement

 Peng began her 2019 season at the Shenzhen Open.
 She retired during the third set of her first-round match against Kristýna Plíšková due to a thigh injury.
 In doubles, she and compatriot, Yang Zhaoxuan, won the title beating Duan Yingying/Renata Voráčová in the final.
 Peng was defeated in the first rounds at the Australian Open, Roland Garros, and Wimbledon, and in the second round at the US Open.

 At the Jiangxi International Open, Peng made it to the semifinals where she was defeated by Elena Rybakina.
 In doubles, she and Zhang Shuai reached the final but lost to compatriots Wang Xinyu/Zhu Lin.
 Peng lost in the second round at Guangzhou in singles but won the doubles title with Laura Siegemund, defeating Alexa Guarachi/Giuliana Olmos in the final.
 She was defeated in the first or second rounds in Wuhan, Beijing, and Tianjin but won against Zhu Lin in the final of the Suzhou Ladies Open.

-Peng started her 2020 season at the Shenzhen Open, where she lost in the second round to fifth seed and eventual champion Ekaterina Alexandrova.
+Peng started into 2020 season at the Shenzhen Open, where she lost in the second round to fifth seed and eventual champion, Ekaterina Alexandrova.
 In Hobart, she and Zhang Shuai reached the doubles final but were defeated by Nadiia Kichenok/Sania Mirza.
-At the Australian Open, Thailand Open, and Qatar Total Open, she was defeated in either the first or the second round.
+At the Australian Open, Thailand Open, and Qatar Open, she was defeated in either the first or the second.

-In February 2022, Peng announced her retirement during an interview with the French magazine L'Équipe, where she also mentioned her 2021 social post and subsequent events.
+In February 2022, Peng announced her retirement during an interview with the French magazine L'Équipe, where she also mentioned her 2021 social media post and subsequent events.

-“There has not been any change in the WTA position on a return to China and we have only confirmed our 2023 calendar through the US Open,” the WTA said in a statement.
-“A return to the region will require a resolution to the Peng situation in which she took a bold step in publicly coming forth with the accusation that she was sexually assaulted by a senior Chinese government leader.